Educational Stories

 Teaching: In my personal history, there were big differences between my teaching of tennis and juggling: my self-evaluation (and I'm sure the students would agree) is that as a tennis teacher I was unskilled and ineffective.
 How?
 In many ways.
 I was not very effective at making it fun for students (with attitude & activities), or providing a class structure (mixing “drills” & playing, plus talking), or analysis-and-guiding with “tips for improving”, or even providing a non-analytical “inner game” approach (i.e. without external directing-with-instructions, instead by directing student's attention to their own observing and sub-conscious internal self-correcting) that I later learned to appreciate.
 But when I taught juggling, all aspects of my teaching improved.
 Why?

-• I taught juggling when I was older, had more experience, knowledge, confidence.
+age and experience: I taught juggling when I was older, had more experience, knowledge, confidence.
 Tennis was my first teaching at ages 17-18 & 22.
-Then after more experiences with teaching-and-life, I taught juggling from 31 to 41. / But this wasn't the only difference, and even now I would not feel as comfortable teaching tennis, compared with juggling where I'm comfy/confident (although more with adults than with children) and part of the reason is because...
+Then after more experiences with teaching-and-life, I taught juggling from 31 to 41. / But this wasn't the only difference, and even now I would not feel as comfortable teaching tennis, compared with juggling with comfy/confident teaching (although more with adults than with children) and part of the reason is because...

-• The skills are different: tennis is more “holistic” with the whole body working together while doing a stroke, but with juggling there are many more things to analyze-and-change mentally & physically, especially when learning a new trick, by breaking the trick into parts and letting your body cope with the new actions one part at a time instead of all-at-once.
+The skills are different: tennis is more “holistic” with the whole body working together while doing a stroke so it was (and is) difficult for me to know what actions (with words and/or my demonstrations or their activities) would help them improve; by contrast, juggling is different because there are many more things to analyze-and-change mentally & physically, especially when learning a new trick when I (or you) can split the trick into parts and then let your body cope with the new actions one part at a time instead of all-at-once.
 Or... you can just “try the trick” and let your body figure out the details of doing it.* Both methods – breaking a trick into parts, or learning it all at once – can work well, for different people, different tricks, different situations. / * This approach — with self-observation and “letting your eyes-brain-hands figure it out” — works well for juggling, so it's described (along with “splitting a trick into parts that you learn one at a time”) in my booklet for Do-It-Yourself Juggling.
-It's consistent with the “inner game” strategy that's been developed by Timothy Gallwey with a wide range of applications for tennis, skiing, golf, music, work,... and juggling.
+It's consistent with the “inner game” strategy that's been developed by Timothy Gallwey with a wide range of applications, first for tennis and then skiing, golf, music, work,... and (by me) for juggling.

 Performing(s): Ironically, my public performing was better with tennis.
 In both tennis & juggling, I was fairly skilled (although not elite level)* technically in private performing.
 I learned each skill quickly, then improved rapidly; e.g. you can see some skills in my juggling video made at age-60, although my skills had decreased since age-35 when I could juggle 7 balls.
-But in public TENNIS GAMES my competitive performance was consistently limited mainly by my level of skill (i.e. I rarely lost when I should have won, typically losing only when the other player had superior skills); by contrast, in public my JUGGLING SHOWS (on the street or stage) were not very entertaining or impressive or profitable or (for me & viewers) emotionally satisfying.
+But in public TENNIS GAMES my competitive performance was consistently at a high level, was limited mainly by my level of skill (i.e. I rarely lost when I should have won, typically losing when the other player had superior skills, and sometimes - but not usually - when our skills were similar).
+By contrast, in public my JUGGLING SHOWS (on the street or stage) were not very entertaining or impressive or profitable or (for me & viewers) emotionally satisfying, with my level-of-performing far below my level-of-skills.

-{also: How my high school coach forced me to change my backhand so I could improve it and help our team win a championship; and learning more from experiencelearning from ALL experience whether it's failure or success – in welding and in other areas of life, by a shifting of metacognitive regulation for achieving goals of learning and/or performing and/or enjoying. }
+{also: How my high school coach forced me to change my backhand so I could improve it and help our team win a championship in SoCal; and learning more from experiencelearning from ALL experience whether it's failure or success – in welding and in other areas of life, by a shifting of metacognitive regulation for achieving goals of learning and/or performing and/or enjoying. }

 * Typically I was a medium-big fish in medium-small ponds.